Is This Passive-Aggressive or Am I Overthinking It?

 The Architecture of Ambiguity

-When Your Body Knows Before Your Brain
+When Your Gut Knows Before Your Brain

 Have a message you can't stop thinking about?